mdditt2000/openshift-4-9/route-vs-crd/README.md

 Currently in CIS 2.7 only one Public IP **Virtual Server** for BIG-IP can be configured for all Routes.
 Routes uses HOST Header Load balancing to determine the backend application.
 In this example the backend is **/tea,/coffee and /mocha**

-Add the following parameters to THE CIS deployment
+Add the following parameters to the CIS deployment

 * --route-vserver-addr=10.192.125.65 - Public IP for BIG-IP for all Routes
 * --manage-routes=true - Configure CIS to watch for Routes